UBC-MDS/mushroom_classifier/README.md

 4. To run the analysis, open `notebooks/Load_Data_and_EDA.ipynb` in Jupyter Lab you just launched and under the "Kernel" menu click "Restart Kernel and Run All Cells...".

-###  To cxit and clean up the Environment
+###  To exit and clean up the Environment

-1. Press `Ctrl` + `C`, then type `docker compose rm` in the terminal where you launched the container to shut down and clean up the resources..
+1. Press `Ctrl` + `C`, then type `docker compose rm` in the terminal where you launched the container to shut down and clean up the resources.

 ## Developer notes